-NYU Tandon School of Engineering, the NYU Center for Cybersecurity and NYU Policy Case Competition are proud to present the CSAW’18 Policy Competition.
-CSAW is the largest student-run cyber security event in the world, featuring international competitions, workshops, and industry events.
-This year, the Policy Case Competition Committee has joined CSAW to develop this competition.
-Students from various educational backgrounds who are interested in the nexus of policy and emerging technology issues are invited to think critically about major cyber security policy issues affecting society, challenge the status quo, and impact the cyber industry by presenting their ideas to leaders within the field.
+NYU Tandon School of Engineering and the NYU Center for Cybersecurity are proud to present the CSAW 2019 Policy Competition.
+CSAW is the largest student-run cybersecurity event in the world, featuring international competitions, workshops, and industry events.
+Students from various educational backgrounds who are interested in the nexus of policy and emerging technological issues are invited to think critically about major cybersecurity policy issues affecting society.
+The Policy Competition cultivates an environment encouraging students, academics, and professionals to challenge the status quo and impact the cyber-policy industry by presenting their ideas to leaders within the field.

 Qualification Round Eligibility & Rules

 1. Competitors must be students in an undergraduate or graduate degree program in the United States or Canada as of September 8, 2019.

 a.
 Students in technical or certificate programs are permitted to participate provided that they are enrolled in their program by the listed date.

 b.
 Students are not required to be part of the same institution, program, or educational fields to participate.
 Interdisciplinary collaboration is encouraged.

 2. Teams of two (2) to four (4) students are permitted.

 3. Professional Experience: Individuals with no more than 2 years of professional work experience in cybersecurity, policy, law and other related fields are permitted to participate.

 4. Competitors are required to submit a professional résumé and pledge to uphold the competition’s provisions on academic integrity and student conduct at registration.